 In celebration of the 20th anniversary of “Jurassic Park,” we’ve rounded up some notable dinosaur parks — both extant (that's alive and well, if you're wondering) and extinct.
-As you’ll see, they run the gamut from lovably hackneyed roadside attractions to full-on, animatronics-driven theme parks with steep admission prices.
+As you’ll see, they run the gamut from lovably hackneyed roadside tourist traps to animatronics-driven theme parks.
 Following our top paleo park picks, you’ll find six additional contenders that are all open for business.

 Do you have a favorite dinosaur park that we left out?
 How about a defunct roadside attraction from your childhood that went the way of the pterosaur at the end of the